techidaily/site-some-tips/source/_posts/achieving-triumph-with-apple-vision-pro-in-business-a-critical-look-at-necessary-upgrades-according-to-zdnet.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## How to order Apple Vision Pro

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to order Apple Vision Pro

 ## 1\.
 If you wear glasses or contacts